The Power of Testimonials – "We are Marshall" Case Study

 “In a world where men are men and women are…

 We then use facts such as critics reviews or friends’ opinions to justify our emotions.
-Testimonials from a real live person instead of a ream of statistics provide both – facts (the product/service works) with emotion (this guy/gal loves this product/service enough to send a note) - Who makes products or services that you like that are loosely related but not directly competitive with yours?
+Testimonials from a real live person instead of a ream of statistics provide both – facts (the product/service works) with emotion (this guy/gal loves this product/service enough to send a note)

 - Can you write a believable testimonial and get it in the hands of the owner?